Azeko2xo/woodem/doc/sphinx/prog.rst

 Yade uses the excellent `boost::serialization <http://www.boost.org/doc/libs/release/libs/serialization/>`_ library internally for serialization of data.

-.. note:: ``YADE_CLASS_BASE_DOC_ATTRS`` also generates code for attribute access from python; this will be discussed later.
+.. note:: ``WOO_CLASS_BASE_DOC_ATTRS`` also generates code for attribute access from python; this will be discussed later.
 Since this macro serves both purposes, the consequence is that attributes that are serialized can always be accessed from python.

 Yade also provides callback for before/after (de) serialization, virtual functions :yref:`Object::preProcessAttributes` and :yref:`Object::postProcessAttributes`, which receive one ``bool deserializing`` argument (``true`` when deserializing, ``false`` when serializing).
 Their default implementation in :yref:`Object` doesn't do anything, but their typical use is: